 Housing costs in Puyallup are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

 Unlike some cities, Puyallup isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Puyallup are a mix of both white- and blue-collar jobs.
-Overall, Puyallup is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Puyallup who work in office and administrative support (12.89%), sales jobs (11.30%), and management occupations (10.06%).
+Overall, Puyallup is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Puyallup who work in office and administrative support (13.71%), sales jobs (10.81%), and management occupations (10.68%).

 Also of interest is that Puyallup has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Puyallup is somewhat higher than in the average US city of 21.84%: 25.73% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Puyallup is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.29% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Puyallup in 2010 was $31,535, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $126,140 for a family of four.
+The per capita income in Puyallup in 2010 was $33,866, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
+This equates to an annual income of $135,464 for a family of four.
 However, Puyallup contains both very wealthy and poor people as well.

 The most common language spoken in Puyallup is English.
 Other important languages spoken here include Spanish and Other Asian languages.